abdifatahmohamad/github-finder-app/README.md

 # GitHub profile finder app using [React.js](https://reactjs.org)

-**GitHub Finder is a React app that helps the user to search GitHub Profiles, and It uses GitHub REST API.
+**GitHub Finder is a React app that helps the user to search GitHub Profiles, and It uses GitHub API.
 This app uses the class component for state management.**

 ## Live URL :-